Skip to main content

 https://oceanservice.noaa.gov/facts/deadzone.html

 Dead zones are found throughout the United States, mostly along coastlines (Diaz and Rosenburg 2008).
-The largest dead zone in the United States forms each summer in the Gulf of Mexico over the Louisiana/Texas continental shelf (LUMCON 2018); at its largest the zone was measured at over 22,000 km2 in 2017 (USEPA 2022).
+The largest dead zone in the United States forms each summer in the Gulf of America over the Louisiana/Texas continental shelf (LUMCON 2018); at its largest the zone was measured at over 22,000 km2 in 2017 (USEPA 2022).
 This area contains almost half of the nation's coastal wetlands and supports fisheries generating $1 billion/year (NCCOS 2017).
 Another dead zone forms in the main stem of the Chesapeake Bay each summer (up to 40% of its area and 5% of its volume) (VIMS 2021).

 Credit: NASA Earth Observatory

 The amount of oxygen in a waterbody varies naturally due to certain biological and chemical processes, changing seasons, temperature, and atmospheric processes.
-Each summer, seasonal stratification in the Gulf of Mexico results in less oxygen because of the waters differing densities at different depths.
+Each summer, seasonal stratification in the Gulf of America results in less oxygen because of the waters differing densities at different depths.
 When water flows from the Mississippi/Atchafalaya River into the Gulf, the less dense freshwater remains above the denser saline seawater and create layers that prevent the mixing of oxygen-rich surface water with oxygen-poor bottom water.
 Without mixing, oxygen in the bottom water is low and the hypoxic condition remains (NOAA 2021).

 Why is Hypoxia a Concern?